Warning

 Suggested start time: After you receive “Plaza Aceptada” status and after April 15th

-Once you have collected all the necessary documentation, you can get an appointment for your visa application.
+Once you have collected all the necessary documentation, you can get an appointment to apply for your visa.

 Your bottleneck will be the FBI background check.
-The FBI background check is only valid for 5 months, so after you start, the timer starts.
+The FBI background check is only valid for 6 months, so after you start, the timer starts.
 If the document expires, you have to apply for a new one.
-All the of other documents can be collected in the meantime.
+All of the other documents can be collected in the meantime.
 I will give an organized timeline for the entire process.

 FBI Background Check Timeline

 The apostille is the attached document on your FBI background check authenticating its legitimacy.
 DO NOT REMOVE! ≈June 8/June 28 Receive the apostille in the mail.
-Make a scan of each page without removing the apostille attached to the FBI background check (Just fold the ear).
+When you scan all your documents for safekeeping, scan each page without removing the apostille attached to the FBI background check (Just fold the ear).
 Send the document to be translated into Spanish by a sworn translator.
+I recommend only getting a translation after receiving “Aceptada” status if you are concerned about not being accepted into the program.

 ≈June 15/July 6 Receive the sworn translation.
-Congratulations, you finished the most lengthy part!
+Congratulations!
+You have finished the most lengthy part!

 In-Depth List of Requirements